 Before you make these decisions, you need to ask yourself: how well do you understand the role that you are hiring for?
-And once you get these roles hired, what kind of training do you need to do as a Training Manager to mentor them into success?
+And once you get these roles hired, what kind of training do you need to do as an EMR Training Manager to mentor them into success?

 Oh, you mean the workflow and build that are not complete until well after YOU say our lesson plans are due?
 Right, got it.
 And let’s talk frankly about canned lesson plans: they don’t work.
 Sure, they will get you by in a pinch, resulting in tons of “lessons learned,” dissatisfied end users, and a healthy dose of retraining both at the elbow and in the classroom post Go-Live.
 But really, we have time in the beginning of our projects to do something about it BEFORE we get to “lessons learned.”

-It’s important to realize what a vendor offers you is a recommendation based on their experience–so while it’s valuable, it’s not the law.
+It’s important to realize what a vendor offers you is a recommendation based on their experience.
+Therefore, while it’s valuable, it’s not the law.

 Next lesson: The Go-Live date.
-Your Go-Live date as a Training Manager is NOT the same Go-Live date the rest of your project team is working from.
-Your Go-Live date is 6-12 weeks earlier.
+Your Go-Live date as a Training Manager is NOT the same Go-Live date for the rest of your project team.
+Yours is 6-12 weeks earlier.

 Your Go-Live date is the kick-off of your “Train the Trainer” program.
 Lessons need to be complete, your training environment built, classrooms set up, materials sent to the printer, wayfinding set up to your classrooms, call center (or help desk) established, course catalog published and enrollment underway, playground or sandbox instructions and log-ins published… (the list goes on).

-THIS is what I am saying: no one publishes YOUR Go-Live date.
+This is what I’m saying: no one publishes YOUR Go-Live date.
 The build team doesn’t realize that their deadlines are not your deadlines.
 YOU have to be your own advocate.
-Your Instructional Designers (or lead trainers) have to be embedded with their build teams to keep them apprised of our deadlines.
-Once you get into Train-the-Trainer mode, there is NO looking back.
+Your Instructional Designers (or lead trainers) have to be embedded with their build teams to keep them apprised of deadlines.
+Once you get into Train-the-Trainer mode, there’s no looking back.
 What you have is what you are stuck with, and off you go.

 To Sum it Up

 These are some really high level insights, and I could definitely go on.
-But, like many Training Managers, finding time to write an article is a miracle, let alone writing a whole book.
-Instead, I will offer you this. : a series of upcoming articles, possibly a webinar, where I explore some of the following topics:
+But, like many EMR Training Managers, finding time to write an article is a miracle.
+Instead, I’ll offer you this: a series of upcoming articles where I explore some of the following topics: